 Model Analysis

-The historical anomaly for water temperature of the period 1986-2020 will be calculated for all models in LER using calibrated parameter values.
-The historical anomaly will later be used as a comparative tool for the projected anomalies created by forcing the GCMS through LER.
-Once the historical anomaly is calculated, GCMs will be forced through LER up to 2099.
-We will compare projections of thermal properties, including water column temperature, length of stratification, thermocline depth, thermocline strength, and ice coverage for each of the different LER-GCM combinations, resulting in a total of 20 lake model outputs.
+The LER models will be calculated by using historical climate conditions and carbon dioxide concentration using calibrated parameter values, propagating out to 2099.
+Once the historical projection is calculated, GCMs under RCP 8.5 conditions will be forced through LER up to 2099.
+Using the results of each projection, anomalies will be calculated by taking the difference between the “historical” projection and the RCP 8.5 projection within each GCM, a step that must be taken in order to compare results across GCMs.
+We will compare anomalies of thermal properties, including water column temperature, length of stratification, thermocline depth, thermocline strength, and ice coverage for each of the different LER-GCM combinations, resulting in a total of 20 lake model outputs (figure 3).
 These variables will be analyzed using 30-year intervals as this represents a climactic period, or a more complete and broad cycle that reduces climactic noise associated with using GCMs and the RCP scenarios.
-Once these metrics of interest have been calculated for each model over 30-year intervals, a comparative analysis between all LER/GCM model combinations will be carried out including differences in the projections of stratification time, thermocline depth, water column temperature and others.
-In order to compare between model anomalies, the difference between the projected values given the RCP scenario and a historical scenario, must be used in order to procure accurate results and differences between the models.
+Once these metrics of interest have been calculated for each model over 30-year intervals, a comparative analysis between all LER/GCM model combinations will be carried out including comparing the anomalies of stratification time, thermocline depth, water column temperature and others.

 Uncertainty partitioning